 where $\oP_s$ is the probability distribution in the source domain (\ie the training dataset) and $\oP_t$ is the probability distribution in the target domain (\ie the test dataset).
-For long-tailed recognition, $\oP_s(y)$ appears a long-tailed distribution and $\oP_t(y)$ is a uniform distribution, \ie $\oP_t(y=k)=\cfrac{1}{K}$.
+For long-tail learning, $\oP_s(y)$ appears a long-tail distribution and $\oP_t(y)$ is a uniform distribution, \ie $\oP_t(y=k)=\cfrac{1}{K}$.
 Moreover, by assuming that $\oP_s(\vx\mid y)=\oP_t(\vx\mid y)$, we have

 In deep classification models, $\oP_t(y\mid\vx)$ is estimated by the Softmax of the output logits $\vz$, which is